‘Playing Mommy’ is a short story about the darker side of childbirth. Trigger warning: Abortion. Please read mindfully.

 Once, while walking down a line of shops, Shaina looked at a window display in a children’s store and murmured,

 ..and continued walking on without missing a step.

 Three months later the girls went off to college, different campuses.

 Two years after graduation, she married a classmate.
 The family received an invitation of course.
 But Kara couldn’t bear to accept an invitation that was preceded by,

 I had to marry someone.
 He’ll do.

 Kara sometimes thinks of the child that never was.
 The child that broke Shaina and Ray.
-The child that was created inside Shaina.
-The child that sucked the real Shaina, into itself and took with it Kara’s angel, when it was washed out.
+The one that was created inside Shaina.
+The life that sucked the real Shaina, into itself and took with it Kara’s angel, when it was washed out.
 Leaving behind a trail of diamonds.
 They never discuss it.